secretstartups/handbook/content/handbook/people-group/acceptable-use-policy.md

 - Tunneling between network segments or security zones (e.g., `gprd`, `gstg`, `ops`, `ci`), except when troubleshooting issues for the benefit of GitLab.
 - Given the potential sensitivity of the data contained in screenshot images, the use of tools that capture and share screenshots to hosted sites online is prohibited without the explicit approval of the Security and Legal Departments.
 Screenshots should be stored locally or within Google drive folders associated with your GitLab.com account.
 Access to these drives and files should be managed in accordance with our [Access Management policy](/handbook/security/access-management-policy.html), and handled according to our [Data Classification Standard](/handbook/security/data-classification-standard.html).
 Tools such as [Lightshot](https://app.prntscr.com/en/index.html), where upload functionality cannot be disabled and could result in inadvertent uploads, should not be used.
 - The use of high risk remote administration tools, such as TeamViewer and AnyDesk, which are [commonly used by attackers](https://attack.mitre.org/techniques/T1219/) to gain and remotely control systems.
-- Tools that emulate another operating system or  like [WINE](https://www.winehq.org/) without business justification
+- Tools that emulate another operating system or create compatibility layers such as [WINE](https://www.winehq.org/)

 #### Unacceptable Email and Communications Activities